datafordemocracy/public-interest-data-2020/docs/schedule.md

 Readings:
 * Research articles on child welfare and race (TBA, 1 per group)
 * Craig M. Dalton and Tim Stallmann.
 2018. ["Counter-Mapping Data Science."](https://onlinelibrary.wiley.com/doi/pdf/10.1111/cag.12398) *The Canadian Geographer* 61: 93-101.
-* *Tentative:* Jason Forrest.
-2018.
-[W. E. B. Du Bois’ staggering Data Visualizations are as powerful today as they were in 1900.](https://medium.com/nightingale/w-e-b-du-bois-staggering-data-visualizations-are-as-powerful-today-as-they-were-in-1900-64752c472ae4) Nightingale: The Journal of the Data Visualization Society. *Medium.*
-	- if we can get free access (working on it)

 ### 3/30 Digging into the Literature, Building Models